 For some, if the marriage is particularly volatile or there is any level of abuse or intimidation present, it may be wise to handle everything through an attorney.
 In this way, a confrontation can be avoided and the initiating spouse can find a safe place to stay while tempers cool and temporary arrangements can be made.

-Whenever possible though we encourage our clients to deliver this news themselves in a calm, direct and honest way in order to help set the tone for a healthy divorce.
-For many, this is understandably a very scary step to anticipate.
+Whenever possible though we encourage our clients to deliver this news themselves in a calm, honest and direct way, which sets the tone for a healthy divorce.
+For many, this is an intimidating step to anticipate.
 Following are a few tips for how to prepare for breaking the news and asking your spouse for a divorce:

 “Do not idly threaten divorce or fling it at your spouse in the midst of a heated argument.
 This decision should be made with care and thoughtful intention, ideally, after an honest attempt to work things out has been made. “– Lissy Des Voigne | Divorce Coach at Divorce Strategies Northwest